 a.
 If the model does not contain any After startup microflow, the MendixSSO.MendixSSO_AfterStartup microflow is used.

 b.
 If the model contains the After startup microflow, Studio creates CallBothStartupMicroflows microflow in the same place as the existing one.
 CallBothStartupMicroflows will call the MendixSSO.MendixSSO_AfterStartup microflow first, then it will call the microflow that already existed in the app.

 8 Studio Compatibility

 Studio Pro security settings are compatible with Studio (that means that roles and permissions can be edited in Studio), when all of the following criteria are met:

-- The AppCloudServices module has to be installed
+- The Mendix SSO module has been installed

-- The security level must be set to production
+- The security level has been be set to production

-- Demo users must have the correct name: identical to the project role name, but with the demo_ prefix (for example, demo_user)
+- Demo users must have the correct name: identical to the app role name, but with the demo_ prefix (for example, demo_user)

 - Demo users must have exactly one user role connected to them